Distributionally Robust Optimization with Moment Ambiguity Sets: Preliminaries

 \subsection{Notation}

 The symbol $\mathbb{R}$ (resp., $\mathbb{R}_+$, $\mathbb{N}$) denotes the set of real numbers (resp., nonnegative real numbers, nonnegative integers).
 For $t\in \mathbb{R}$, $\lceil t\rceil$ denotes the smallest integer that is greater or equal to $t$.
-For an integer $k>0$, $[k]:=\{1,\cdots,k\}$.
+For an integer $k>0$, $[k] \coloneqq \{1,\cdots,k\}$.
 The symbol $\mathbb{N}^n$ (resp., $\mathbb{R}^n$) stands for the set of $n$-dimensional vectors with entries in $\mathbb{N}$ (resp., $\mathbb{R}$).
 For a vector $v$, we use $\|v\|$ to denote its Euclidean norm.
 The superscript $^T$ denotes the transpose of a matric or vector.
 For a set $S$, the notation $\mathcal{B}(S)$ denotes the set of Borel measures whose supports are contained in $S$.
 For two sets $S_1,S_2$, the operation

 is the Minkowski sum.
-The symbol $e$ stands for the vector of all ones and $I_n$ is the $n$-by-$n$ identity matrix.
-The $e_i$ stands for the $i$th standard unit vector, i.e., its $i$th entry is $1$ and all other entries are zeros.
+The symbol $e$ stands for the vector of all ones and $e_i$ stands for the $i$th standard unit vector, i.e., its $i$th entry is $1$ and all other entries are zeros.
+We use $I_n$ to denote the $n$-by-$n$ identity matrix.
 A symmetric matrix $W$ is positive semidefinite (psd) if $v^TWv\geq 0$ for all $v\in \mathbb{R}^n$.
 We write $W\succeq 0$ to mean that $W$ is psd.
 The strict inequality $W \succ 0$ means that $W$ is positive definite.

-The symbol $\mathbb{R}[x] := \mathbb{R}[x_1,\cdots,x_n]$ denotes the ring of polynomials in $x$ with real coefficients, and $\mathbb{R}[x]_d$ is the subset of $\mathbb{R}[x]$ with polynomials of degrees at most $d$.
+The symbol $\mathbb{R}[x] \coloneqq \mathbb{R}[x_1,\cdots,x_n]$ denotes the ring of polynomials in $x$ with real coefficients, and $\mathbb{R}[x]_d$ is the subset of $\mathbb{R}[x]$ with polynomials of degrees at most $d$.
 For a polynomial $f\in \mathbb{R}[x]$, we use $\deg(f)$ to denote its degree.
 For a tuple $f = (f_1,\ldots,f_r)$ of polynomials, the $\deg(f)$ denotes the highest degree of $f_i$.
 For a polynomial $p(x)$, $\vec{p}$ is the coefficient vector of $p$.
-For $\af := (\af_1, \ldots, \af_n)$ and $x:= (x_1, \ldots, x_n)$, we denote that
+For $\af \coloneqq (\af_1, \ldots, \af_n)$ and $x \coloneqq (x_1, \ldots, x_n)$, we denote that

 For a degree $d$, denote the power set

 Let $[x]_d$ denote the vector of all monomials in $x$ that have degrees at most $d$, i.e.,